kc101010/kc101010/README.md

 🦀 I have most recently worked with Rust for Linux Device Drivers for my Honours project.

-🧰 Currently learning more about embedded systems and related concept - I have been employing this in my latest work.
+🧰 Currently learning more about embedded systems and related concepts - I have been employing this in my latest work.

 🤖 Highly interested in low-level systems/software or embedded systems using C/C++/Rust.